 2. Introduction to SAP Policy Management

-Policy management is comprehensive policy management system from SAP.
-For primary insurers it remains the key Module so as to provide a better control over the Policy Administration of Insurance Policies with wide scope ranging from simple Life Insurance Products for Individuals to very complex group Insurance product for bigger companies.
+Policy management is a comprehensive policy management system from SAP.
+For primary insurers, it remains the key Module so as to provide better control over the Policy Administration of Insurance Policies with wide scope ranging from simple Life Insurance Products for Individuals to very complex group Insurance product for bigger companies.

 SAP Policy Management system is capable of delivering in diverse Line of business areas which includes Life, P&C (Properties and Casualties), Automobile and Health Insurance and it also allows full customer-specific customizing and configuration in all Line of Business.